awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-using-build.md

 To build your serverless application as a \.zip file archive, declare `PackageType: Zip` for your serverless function\.

 If your Lambda function depends on packages that have natively compiled programs, use the `--use-container` flag\.
-The `--use-container` flag locally compiles your functions in a Docker container that behaves like a Lambda environment, so they are in the right format when you deploy them to the AWS Cloud\.
+This flag locally compiles your functions in a Docker container that behaves like a Lambda environment, so they're in the right format when you deploy them to the AWS Cloud\.

-See the Examples section later in this topic for an example of building a \.zip file archive application\.
+For an example of building a \.zip file archive application, see the Examples section later in this topic\.

 ## Building a container image<a name="build-container-image"></a>

 To build your serverless application as a container image, declare `PackageType: Image` for your serverless function\.
 You must also declare the `Metadata` resource attribute with the following entries:

+`Dockerfile`
-+ `Dockerfile`: The name of the Dockerfile associated with the Lambda function
+The name of the Dockerfile associated with the Lambda function\.

+`DockerContext`
-+ `DockerContext`: The location of the Dockerfile
+The location of the Dockerfile\.

+`DockerTag`
-+ `DockerTag`: Optional tag to apply to the built image
+\(Optional\) A tag to apply to the built image\.

+`DockerBuildArgs`
-+ `DockerBuildArgs`: Build arguments for the build
+Build arguments for the build\.

 The following is an example `Metadata` resource attribute section: